ianmaleney/rebecca/_writing/some-good-will-come.md

 ---
 type: link
-title: Some Good Will Come
+title: The Trouble With Being Bored
-description: "'The Trouble with Being Bored' is reprinted in anthology of Fallow Media's first 5 years"
+description: Essay reprinted in Some Good Will Come, the anthology of Fallow Media's first five years
 link: https://fallowmedia.com/shop/some-good-will-come/
 date: 2021-01-31 23:00:00 +0000
 featured: true